sambhav291/Author_portfolio/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributiors who wants to make this website better can make contribution,which will be **greatly appreciated**.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributors who want to make this website better can make contributions, which will be **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)